npezza93/archipelago/README.md

 Regardless of the platform you are working on, you will need to have Yarn installed.
 If you have never installed Yarn before, you can find out how [here](https://yarnpkg.com/en/docs/install).

-Clone the repo then run `yarn && yarn start` in your console.
+Clone the repo then run `cd archipelago/WebView; bun install` in your console.
+Then open the app in Xcode.

 ## License